stac-extensions/projection/README.md

 the data in the file so that tools don't have to open it.

 For example, the GDAL implementation [requires](https://twitter.com/EvenRouault/status/1419752806735568902) the following fields:
-1. `proj:epsg`, `proj:wkt2` or `proj:projjson` (one of them filled with non-null values)
+1. `proj:wkt2` or `proj:projjson` (one of them filled with non-null values)
 2. Any of the following:
    - `proj:transform` and `proj:shape`
    - `proj:transform` and `proj:bbox`
    - `proj:bbox` and `proj:shape`

 None of these are necessary for 'search' of data, the main use case of STAC.
 But all enable more 'cloud native' use of data, as they describe the metadata needed to stream data for processing and/or display on the web.
-We do recommend including at least the
-EPSG code if it's available, as it's a fairly standard piece of metadata, and [see below](#crs-description-recommendations) for more information about when to use WKT and PROJJSON.
+We do recommend including at least the code if it's available, as it's a fairly standard piece of metadata, and [see below](#crs-description-recommendations) for more information about when to use WKT and PROJJSON.
 We do recommend including the shape and transform fields if you have cloud optimized geotiff's or some other cloud native format, to enable online tools to work with the assets more efficiently.
 This is especially useful if the data is likely to be mosaiced or otherwise processed together, so that tools don't have to open every